 The visual component was created by Myk Rudik (u2203 studio) led by Alen Has using field data, archival photographs, and ecological records.
 The sound component incorporates the traditional Ukrainian song “Oi, Bozhe, Bozhe, z takoiu hodynoiu…” from the 1996 Hilka collective’s Songs of the Ukrainian Steppes II, combined with electronic and environmental sounds.

-State of Latitude focuses on landscapes radically transformed by war, capturing them not as symbols but as specific places with their own rhythms, processes, and limits of survival, some of which remain inaccessible to direct study today.
+State of Latitude focuses on landscapes radically transformed by war, capturing them as specific places with their own rhythms, processes and limits of survival — some now inaccessible to direct study.